Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 - Professor Marty Culpepper
 - [the MIT Solar Electric Vehicle Team](http://mitsolar.com)
 - [MIT Electronics Research Society (MITERS)](http://miters.mit.edu)

-# Partnership Information

-## Levels of Partnership

-- __Primary Partners__, partners who provide the most support for our operations exceeding 10000USD in value (in-kind or monetary).
-- __Racing Partners__, partners that provide significant support for our operations (in-kind or monetary) in the area of 5000USD or more.
-- __Supporting Partners__, partners that provide support for our operations (in-kind or monetary) in the area of 1000USD or more.

-We consider any support below 1000USD a tax-deductible __donation__ that we graciously accept with thanks.

-## Partnership Benefits

-__Primary Partners__ recieve the following benefits from support:
-- Name and logo on website, vehicle, team apparel, and support vehicles.
-- Presentation-based updates on team activities + progress.
-- Social media post/blog post/or similar.

-*Primary partners offering in-kind donations must provide direct engineering support for the integration of your products onto our platform.
-In return, we may agree to provide appropriate, un-biased product feedback for internal use only.*

-__Racing Partners__ recieve the following benefits from support:
-- Name and logo on website, vehicle, team apparel, and support vehicles.
-- Email updates on team activities + progress.
-- Social media post/blog post/or similar.

-__Supporting Partners__ recieve the following benefits from support:
-- Name and logo on website, team apparel, and support vehicles.
-- Social media post/blog post/or similar.

-__Donations__ recieve a tax-deductible reciept along with a thank-you letter, and their name on the donors section of this page of our website.

 ## Open Source Policy + Partnerships